Dermal Fillers Sydney

 What are the common side effects of the treatment?

-The treatment is considered safe but side effects can develop.
+Side effects are uncommon but can develop.
 Any rare side effects will be discussed in detail at a thorough consultation.
 After the treatment, you may experience any of the following:

 - Bruising, Minor swelling and redness are the most commonly occurring side-effects